Saketh1196/Programming/README.md

  ```bash
   pip install matplotlib
  ```
+Once the text has been detected, bounding boxes are used to display the characters of the text individually as shown in the obtained result.
 ![](Python/tesseract.jpg)

 ### Simple GUI application of calculator using matlab
-- the code is presented in the MATLAB folder under the name "drunk_calculator.m"
-- This Calculator works as normal calculator when calculations are performed sequentially
-- Also this calculator have the capability to produce some wierd messages as displayed below.
+The code is presented in the MATLAB folder under the name "drunk_calculator.m" This Calculator works as normal calculator when calculations are performed sequentially Also this calculator have the capability to produce some wierd messages as displayed below.
 This happens when the buttons are pressed randomly.

 ![](MATLAB/drunk_calculator.png)   ![](MATLAB/drunk_calc.png)